 You have a thing.
 The thing isn’t your fault, or your partner’s.
 The thing has a name, and it has a solution.

 It can be reassuring to learn the name for what you have.
-It helps us know it’s recognised by doctors and that you can take the next step towards fixing the issue.
+It helps us know it’s recognized by doctors and that you can take the next step towards fixing the issue.

 When the sex each of you wants doesn’t match within your relationship causing anxiety or distress.